gnmmarechal/corbenik-updater-re/README.md

 ##Features:

 Corbenik CFW Updater: RE is capable of updating both Corbenik CFW and Skeith CFW.
-It is detects for the existence of a proper installation of Corbenik CFW or Skeith.
+It detects for the existence of a proper installation of Corbenik CFW or Skeith.
 If neither is found, it'll error and prevent you from continuing.
 If only one of them is found, it'll hide the option to update the other CFW.
 You can set a custom payload path for both Corbenik and Skeith ARM9LoaderHax payloads by writing said path to the config files.